Terminator Salvation: Home media

 The DVD and Blu-ray of the film was released on December 1, 2009.
 The DVD contains the theatrical cut of the film with a featurette on the Moto-Terminators.
 The Blu-ray features both the theatrical cut and the R-rated Director's Cut, which is three minutes longer (118 minutes), with bonus material including Maximum Movie Mode, a video commentary in which director McG talks about the film while it plays, featurettes, a video archive, and a digital comic of the first issue of the official film prequel comic.
 Both versions include a digital copy of the theatrical cut for portable media players.
 Target Stores was the only retailer to carry the Director's Cut on DVD.
 On its first week of retail, Terminator Salvation debuted at the top spot of the Blu-ray charts, and second in the DVD charts, behind Night at the Museum: Battle of the Smithsonian.
-The film made $29,811,432 in domestic DVD sales bringing its total gross to $401,439,971 In 2019, Sony Pictures Home Entertainment released the film on Ultra HD Blu-ray in Europe and Australia.
+The film made $29,811,432 in domestic DVD sales bringing its total gross to $401,439,971.
+In 2019, Sony Pictures Home Entertainment released the film on Ultra HD Blu-ray in Europe and Australia.
 A North American Ultra HD Blu-ray release from Warner Bros.
 Home Entertainment is scheduled to be released in the near future.

 Reception

 Box office

-The film's first nationwide U.S. screenings on Thursday, May 21, 2009, made $3 million from midnight screenings and earned $13.3 million in its first day and grossed an additional $42,558,390 on its four-day Memorial Day opening weekend from 3,530 theaters.
-It debuted at number two behind Night at the Museum: Battle of the Smithsonian, giving it a lower first-weekend take than its predecessor, becoming the first film in the series not to open at number one and failing to meet Boxoffice Magazine predictions by 50%.
-Terminator Salvation was more successful in its international release, opening at number one in 66 of 70 territories through the first week of June, and continuing to be the highest-grossing film in the following week.
-The film's total domestic gross was $125,322,469, along with $246,030,532 from overseas territories, for a worldwide gross of $371,353,001.
-As of December 2009, the film ranked 14th for the year internationally and 23rd domestically (U.S. and Canada), which put it below initial expectations in terms of domestic gross and first weekend, as well as overall global take.
+Terminator Salvation made $3 million from its first nationwide U.S. midnight screenings and earned $13.3 million on its opening day.
+The film grossed $42,558,390 over the four-day Memorial Day opening weekend from 3,530 theaters, and debuted at number two behind Night at the Museum: Battle of the Smithsonian ($54.1 million).
+It was given a lower opening weekend than its predecessor and became the first film in the Terminator series not to open at number one.
+The opening also fell about 50% short of Boxoffice Magazine's pre-release projections.
+On its second weekend, the film dropped 61.4 per cent with $16,433,365, placing it at number three following the release of Disney-Pixar's Up.

+Internationally, Terminator Salvation was more successful where it opened at number one in 66 of 70 territories during the first week of June and remained the highest-grossing film overseas the following week.
+In the United Kingdom, the film earned $11 million from 498 theaters and went on to gross $23.6 million.
+Terminator Salvation completed its theatrical run on September 10, 2009, after grossing $125,322,469 in the United States and Canada, and $246,030,532 from the international market, resulting in a worldwide total of $371,353,001.
+It finished as the 16th-highest-grossing film of 2009 worldwide, and the 22nd-highest-grossing film in the United States and Canada the same year.
+The film ranked fourth in the $300 million mark behind Star Trek, Monsters vs. Aliens, and X-Men Origins: Wolverine.